Primarily supplementary payslips would be used when:

 How to use a Supplementary Pay Slip:

-To process a Supplementary Payslip go to File> Maintenance> Supplementary Pay Slip:
+To process a Supplementary Payslip for a particular PPE, Select the correct PPE date from the PPE calendar and then go to File> Maintenance> Supplementary Pay Slip:

 Read the warning screen and select yes.